tsaridas/stremio-docker/README.md

 ## Security

-- HTTP Basic Authentication is supported via `USERNAME` and `PASSWORD` environment variables
+- **HTTP Basic Authentication:** Supported via `USERNAME` and `PASSWORD` environment variables.
-- Automatic certificate generation for HTTPS deployments
+- **HTTPS:** Automatic certificate generation is enabled when `IPADDRESS` is set.
-- CORS can be disabled for local deployments
+- **CORS:** Can be disabled for local deployments with `NO_CORS=1`.
-- All images are built with minimal dependencies and security updates
+- **Minimal Images:** All images are built on Alpine with minimal dependencies.

 ## ToDo

-- Build another image with base something that is small and has glibc
+- Build another image with a base that is small and has glibc.
-- Automatically add addons passed from enviromental variables
+- Automatically add addons passed from environmental variables.

-I don't intend to spend much time on this and tried to automate as much as I had time to.
 PRs and Issues are welcome.
-If you find some issue please do let me know.
+If you find an issue, please let me know.